 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, McEwen is worth considering.

-The percentage of adults in McEwen with college degrees is slightly lower than the national average of 21.84% for all communities.
-14.85% of adults in McEwen have a bachelor's degree or advanced degree.
+The citizens of McEwen are slightly less educated than the national average of 21.84% for the average city or town: 14.85% of adults in McEwen have a bachelor's degree or advanced degree

 The per capita income in McEwen in 2022 was $43,652, which is wealthy relative to Tennessee, and upper middle income relative to the rest of the US.
 This equates to an annual income of $174,608 for a family of four.
 However, McEwen contains both very wealthy and poor people as well.